Business Case Development

 Through 2020, we supported the NSW Government Digital Channels team to develop their detailed business case (including cost-benefit analysis) and to progress through Gateway review processes.
 This was all done whilst the Digital Channels team were preparing to launch the nsw.gov.au beta site and then delivering a whole of government digital communications response to the COVID-19 pandemic.

-Learn more about the OneCX program.
+Learn more about the OneCX Program.

 NSW Environment Protection Authority - Asbestos Coordination, Clean-Up, and Awareness Initiative